Tom Brennan (politician): Legal career

-In 1921 he represented Colin Campbell Ross, the accused in the notorious Gun Alley Murder.
+In 1921 he represented Colin Campbell Ross, the accused in the notorious Gun Alley Murder where a twelve year old girl had been raped and murdered.
+Ross's saloon had recently sacked a barmaid named Ivy Matthews and she encouraged Julia Gibson, a fortune-teller who went by the name of Madam Ghurka, to bear witness to hearing Ross's confession to the crime.
+The Herald newspaper further gave the impression that Ross was guilty and printed not only his photograph, but also the contact details of the jury.

 Brennan was firmly convinced that Ross was innocent and tried in vain to appeal the case up to the Privy Council.
 Ross was nonetheless convicted and executed the following year.
 Haunted by guilt over his failure to save his client, Brennan wrote a book detailing his perspectives on the case, The Gun Alley Murder.
 It was not until 2008 that modern DNA testing finally confirmed Ross's innocence.
 The case remains one of the most famous instances of miscarriage of justice in Australian legal history.

 He was appointed a King's Counsel (KC) in 1928 and was made a Doctor of Laws in 1935 for a thesis published as Interpreting the Constitution.
 Brennan was prominent in the Catholic community and editor of the Catholic Advocate from 1915 to 1917, when he clashed with Bishop Daniel Mannix, who opposed the introduction of conscription during World War I, like the great majority of the Irish Australian Catholic community.